Compose previews

 device

-Multipreview annotations
+Multipreview templates

 With multipreview, you can define an annotation class that itself has multiple @Preview annotations with different configurations.
 Adding this annotation to a composable function automatically renders all of the different previews at once.
 For example, you can use this annotation to preview multiple devices, font sizes, or themes at the same time without repeating those definitions for every single composable.